Southern Reach Series

-The Southern Reach Series is a series of novels by the American author Jeff VanderMeer first published in 2014—Annihilation, Authority, Acceptance, and Absolution.
+The Southern Reach Series is a series of novels by the American author Jeff VanderMeer first published in 2014—Annihilation, Authority, Acceptance, Absolution, and Abdication.
 The series takes its name from the secret agency that is central to the plot.
 In 2013, Paramount Pictures bought the movie rights for the series, and a film adaptation of Annihilation was made with Alex Garland as writer-director.
 The film was released in 2018.
 The most recent book in the series, Absolution, was released on 22 October 2024.
+Another titled Abdication, is set to be published in October 2027 and has been said by the author to be the last book in the series.

 "Area X"

 In the series, Southern Reach is a secret agency that manages expeditions into a place known as Area X, an uninhabited and abandoned coastal area of an unnamed country which nature is gradually reclaiming.
 It is the main setting for Annihilation.

 Influences

 VanderMeer has said that the main inspiration for Area X was a hike through St. Marks National Wildlife Refuge.
 However, he has also said that dreams inspired such elements as the writing in the tower from Annihilation.
 Moreover, VanderMeer has cited a number of books as having an influence on Southern Reach such as The Other Side of the Mountain by Michel Bernanos.